-Foreign visitors are required to obtain the necessary visas or permits in order to visit or be paid for UBC.
+Foreign visitors are required to obtain the necessary visas or permits in order to visit or to be paid by UBC.
 The steps outlined below provide details on obtaining temporary permits and a Social Insurance Number (SIN), if necessary.
-Normally visiting appointments are held for a maximum of 2 years and are only made when the appointee holds an ongoing appointment or has emeritus status at another university or institution to which they expect to return.
+Normally, visiting appointments are held for a maximum of 2 years and are only made when the appointee holds an ongoing appointment or has emeritus status at another university or institution to which they expect to return.

-3. Upon receipt of the letter of invitation, the visitor must contact the nearest Canadian Immigration Office to determine what visas and/or work permits are required.
-Please refer to the CIC website for information on visiting or working as well as details on how and where to apply.
-If a work permit is required the application form is found on the CIC website.
-Currently the cost of a work permit or a multiple entry temporary resident visa (TRV) is $150 each.
+2. Upon receipt of the letter of offer/invitation and Offer ID Number (if applicable), the visitor must contact the nearest Canadian Immigration Office to determine what visas and/or work permits are required.
+Please refer to the IRCC website for information on visiting or working as well as details on how and where to apply.
+If a work permit is required the application form is found on the IRCC website.
+Currently the cost of a work permit is $155 and $100 for a Temporary Resident Visa (TRV).
 Depending on the immigration office it can take several days to several weeks to process an application.
 Visiting academics are advised to review the website of their local Canadian Immigration Office to ascertain processing times and documentation required.
 Additionally they are also advised not make travel arrangements prior to receiving the necessary authorization from the Canadian immigration office.

-Please note that a work permit of at least one year duration is required in order to be eligible for medical coverage under the BC Medical Services Plan, and for coverage of school fees for school aged children.
+A work permit of at least 6 months duration is required in order to be eligible for medical coverage under the BC Medical Services Plan.
+For coverage of school fees for school aged children, the work permit duration must be 1 year.
 Please refer to our Things to Know Before You Arrive page for further information on this and related matters.

 Citizens of the United States do not require a TRV to enter Canada and may apply for a work permit at the Canadian Immigration Office at a port of entry or border crossing upon their entry into Canada.